shalomavi/recipes-app/README.md

    ```sh
    python main.py
    ```
-- Access the application through [website](https://shalomavi.github.io/recipes_app/) for user usage only.
+- Access the application through this [website](https://shalomavi.github.io/recipes_app/) or in your local machine.
 - Start managing your favorite recipes by adding, removing, and exploring the collection.🍿🎉

 ## 🤝 Contributing